Sorrow446/Chrome-Password-Dumper/README.md

 # Chrome-Password-Dumper
 Chrome password dumper written in Go for Linux and Windows.
+**Looking for a mac user to test mac version.**

 # Usage
 Dump all credentials to "out.json":